Louis Danziger: Education and influences

-After his discharge from the Army, and eager to escape cold weather, Danziger moved to Los Angeles and enrolled in the Art Center School on the G.I.
+After his discharge from the Army, and eager to escape cold weather, Danziger moved to Los Angeles and enrolled in the ArtCenter School on the G.I.
 Bill.

 At Art Center, Danziger encountered the first of two teachers who would be particularly influential: graphic designer Alvin Lustig.
-“I didn't like school at all, because it was very rigid at that time.
+"I didn't like school at all, because it was very rigid at that time.
 But one day I heard this voice coming out of a classroom talking about social structure, religion, and the broadest implications of design.
 So I stuck my nose in the door and saw that it was Lustig.
-From then on I sat in on every class,” said Danziger.
-From Lustig, Danziger learned how graphic design connected to the worlds of art, music, and literature, and that design could have social and cultural importance: “(Lustig) made me feel, naively, that I could move the earth by putting pencil to paper.”
+From then on I sat in on every class," said Danziger.
+From Lustig, Danziger learned how graphic design connected to the worlds of art, music, and literature, and that design could have social and cultural importance: "(Lustig) made me feel, naively, that I could move the earth by putting pencil to paper."

 Danziger left school less than two years later, and began to work as a freelance graphic designer.
-Discouraged by the scarcity of opportunities available in Los Angeles at the time, Danziger returned to New York City; while working at Esquire Magazine, he enrolled in the famous ‘Graphic Journalism’ evening class of graphic designer Alexey Brodovitch, at the New School for Social Research.
-Danziger was encouraged by Brodovitch's enthusiasm for Danziger's portfolio of work, and was inspired by Brodovitch's insistence on originality and authenticity, and his view of design as a simple, joyful activity: “(Brodovitch taught that) design needs no justification other than the pleasure of the act itself,” said Danziger.
+Discouraged by the scarcity of opportunities available in Los Angeles at the time, Danziger returned to New York City; while working at Esquire, he enrolled in the famous 'Graphic Journalism' evening class of graphic designer Alexey Brodovitch, at The New School for Social Research.
+Danziger was encouraged by Brodovitch's enthusiasm for Danziger's portfolio of work, and was inspired by Brodovitch's insistence on originality and authenticity, and his view of design as a simple, joyful activity: "(Brodovitch taught that) design needs no justification other than the pleasure of the act itself," said Danziger.

-Danziger has spoken frequently about the twin influences of Lustig and Brodovitch, each very different from the other in style, focus, and temperament: “One said ‘night,’ and the other said ‘day.’”
-Danziger observed that the differences between these two teachers helped him to resist the impulse to imitate either, and instead compelled him to develop his independent style and voice: “I always felt that it was the contradictions between my two masters that allowed me to form my own point of view.”
+Danziger has spoken frequently about the twin influences of Lustig and Brodovitch, each very different from the other in style, focus, and temperament: "One said 'night,' and the other said 'day.'"
+Danziger observed that the differences between these two teachers helped him to resist the impulse to imitate either, and instead compelled him to develop his independent style and voice: "I always felt that it was the contradictions between my two masters that allowed me to form my own point of view."

-Though noted for his intellectualism, Danziger describes himself primarily as an auto-didact: “(Reading) constituted the major part of my design education.”
-He has cited as formative texts Buckminster Fuller’s 'Nine Chains to the Moon,' György Kepes’ ‘Language of Vision,' Louis Sullivan’s ‘Kindergarten Chats,’ and Paul Rand’s ‘Thoughts on Design.'
+Though noted for his intellectualism, Danziger describes himself primarily as an auto-didact: "(Reading) constituted the major part of my design education."
+He has cited as formative texts Buckminster Fuller's 'Nine Chains to the Moon,' György Kepes' 'Language of Vision,' Louis Sullivan's 'Kindergarten Chats,' and Paul Rand's 'Thoughts on Design.'
 Rand's writing in particular imprinted on Danziger the importance of identifying a solution to each design problem that connected closely to the visual language and conceptual territory of the subject matter, and the power of visual metaphors as a tool of communication.